tansudasli/ansible-core/README.md

 - [x] complex include scenarios
 - [x] complex role scenarios

 ## Installation & Basic Configurations

 - Install **Ansible** on your local or on a separate server.
 Run `brew install ansible`, then check `ansible --version`
 - Then, Design _inventory_ file to access provisioned machines.
 Static or dynamic inventory is possible.
 - Run, `ansible-playbook FILE_NAME.yaml -i hosts`

+## Some Key Concepts

+Addition to core capabilities, below topics are critical to understand ansible.

+- designing and grouping host file
+- become: user delegation (sudo ..)
+- localhost vs host : task delegation (where the task will run)
+- handling secret things w/ ansible vault

 ### About roles